Last updated 11 May 2020.

 Will I be able to claim any benefits while I’m off work because of coronavirus?

 Working Families have a separate website article on financial support that is available if your income has gone down because of covid-19.

-If you are self-isolating in accordance with government guidelines, you may be entitled to Statutory Sick Pay.
+If you are self-isolating due to specified coronavirus symptoms in your household, you may be entitled to Statutory Sick Pay.
+This also applies if you’ve been told to ‘shield’ (stay at home) due to a health condition, but only for the period you’ve been instructed to do so by the NHS.
+You can also get SSP if you’re self-isolating due to contact with someone with coronavirus and you’ve been told to stay at home by the NHS, but this will only be for a maximum of 14 days.
 You may also be eligible for increased awards of benefits you are already claiming or make a new claim for Universal Credit if you are not already claiming benefits (see below).

-If you are already claiming benefits (in particular working tax credit, child tax credit, income support, housing benefit and income-based employment and support allowance), your award for these benefits may increase while your income is lower during the period of self-isolation.
-This is the case whether or not you will be claiming Statutory Sick Pay.
+If you are already claiming benefits (in particular working tax credit, child tax credit, income support, housing benefit and income-based employment and support allowance), your award for these benefits may increase while your income is lower if you are off work.

 If you are not already claiming any other benefits, you may be able to claim Universal Credit if you are on unpaid leave or only receiving Statutory Sick Pay.
 Beware that making a claim for Universal Credit will replace any existing claims you have for working tax credit, child tax credit, housing benefit, income support, income-based employment and support allowance and income-based jobseeker’s allowance.
 So if you are already claiming any of these benefits, you should seek advice from a benefits expert before deciding to claim Universal Credit instead.